Viewer Rating

 The film's primary objective is to educate and inform the audience about various aspects of Canada, its industries, or its geography, without advocating for specific political ideologies or solutions to ideologically charged problems.

-This 1930s Canadian short film features traditional casting, primarily showcasing mainstream actors without intentional race or gender swaps.
-The narrative maintains a neutral or positive framing of traditional identities, consistent with the period's typical content for educational or promotional shorts.
+This 1935 short film features traditional casting practices typical of its era, without any explicit race or gender swaps of roles.
+The narrative maintains a neutral or positive framing of traditional identities, with no critical portrayal or central DEI themes evident.

 The film 'Did You Know That? (movie)' does not include any discernible LGBTQ+ characters or themes.
 Its content focuses on other subjects, resulting in no specific portrayal of queer identity, thus earning an N/A rating.